Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper focuses on introducing categorical methods for studying continuous probabilistic processes as limits of discrete ones.
-We do so by introducing a universal construction that associates to any semicartesian category $\cC$ with cancellative deletions a semicartesian category $\inften{\cC}$ with all (countably) infinite tensor products.
-We discuss how axiomatic presentations for $\cC$ can be lifted to $\inften{\cC}$, and introduce plate notation to manipulate as string diagrams $\inften{\cC}$-morphisms.
+We do so by introducing a universal construction that associates to any semicartesian category $\cC$ a semicartesian category $\inften{\cC}$ with all (countably) infinite tensor products.
+When $\cC$ has cancellative deletions, $\inften{\cC}$ can be replaced (up to equivalence) by $\inftenexp{\cC}$, where in the latter morphisms are given by families of finite approximations.

+Moreover, we discuss how axiomatic presentations for $\cC$ can be lifted to $\inftenexp{\cC}$, and introduce plate notation to manipulate as string diagrams $\inftenexp{\cC}$-morphisms.
+These results (in particular, Proposition~\ref{cor:semicartesian_theory}, Corollary~\ref{cor:univproperty}, and Corollary~\ref{cor:canstoch_axiomatisation}) are the first to provide tools to axiomatise Markov categories with infinite tensor products.

 As main case study, we focus on $\finstoch$, whose infinite tensor construction $\inften{\finstoch}$ we characterise in terms of Stone spaces and locally constant Markov kernels.
-Furthermore, the existence of an axiomatic presentation of the subcategory $\binstoch$ allows us to derive one for $\inften{\binstoch}$.
-We can effectively use diagrammatic reasoning in $\inften{\binstoch}$ to study any probability measure on $\mathbb{R}$.
-We give a very simple use case regarding Markov chains; clearly, this only scratches the surface of what can be studied in $\inften{\binstoch}$, which remains to be explored in follow-up work.
+Furthermore, the existence of an axiomatic presentation of the subcategory $\binstoch$ (having cancellative deletions) allows us to derive one for $\inftenexp{\binstoch}$.
+We can effectively use diagrammatic reasoning in $\inftenexp{\binstoch}$ to study any probability measure on $\mathbb{R}$.
+We give a very simple use case regarding Markov chains; clearly, this only scratches the surface of what can be studied in $\inftenexp{\binstoch}$, which remains to be explored in follow-up work.
+Nonetheless, it offers a necessary first step toward connecting semantic approaches with string diagrammatic methods for continuous probability.

-Moreover, our approach suggests ways towards axiomatising Markov kernels beyond local constancy.
-One such direction may be based on describing general Markov kernels in terms of locally constant ones, possibly restricting to standard Borel spaces.
-Another direction may be to investigate a universal construction that guarantees disintegration of measures, in the sense of having conditionals in Markov categories (\cite{fritz2019synthetic}).
+Our approach suggests ways towards axiomatising Markov kernels beyond local constancy.
+A potentially fruitful approach is to closely examine the universal property of $\borelstoch$ established in \cite{rischel2025universalmeasure} (keeping in mind that midpoint algebras are not going to be sufficient, cf.~Example~\ref{ex:lc_Mker}\eqref{it:midpoint}).
+Alternatively, one may try to describe general Markov kernels in terms of locally constant ones, possibly restricting to standard Borel spaces.
+Yet another direction may be to investigate a universal construction that guarantees disintegration of measures, in the sense of having conditionals in Markov categories (\cite{fritz2019synthetic}).

-Additionally, studying locally constant Markov kernels could yield a description of probabilistic morphisms between Boolean algebras via Stone duality, which may constitute an insightful contribution in its own right.

 Another interesting question is studying examples different from $\finstoch$ and $\binstoch$.
 Natural candidates are Gaussian probability ($\gauss$, as studied in~\cite{stein2024graphical}), Gaussian mixtures (\cite{torresruiz2025-mixtures}), or even non probabilistic examples of Markov categories, such as the category of finite sets and multivalued functions (\cite[Example 2.6]{fritz2019synthetic}).